 Someone planning to start a new online business could go down the traditional route and set up an eCommerce website or an affiliate website.

 This article discusses the advantages and disadvantages of each and how these robust online business models can be best leveraged.

 Starting an online business can be an exciting endeavour for aspiring entrepreneurs.
 A successful online business can reduce some of the significant costs and financial risks associated with offline businesses and enable entrepreneurs to maintain consistent margins with lower overhead costs.

 While there are different types of online business models, affiliate marketing and eCommerce are popular due to the high potential for conversions and monetisation.
 Affiliate marketing is one of the largest sources of online income, currently estimated at $12 billion and accounting for over 16% of all eCommerce orders in the USA and Canada.1

 For entrepreneurs already running an online business or in the process of launching one, it’s essential to consider which business model is best suited to their needs.

 The difference between an affiliate website and an eCommerce website

 An eCommerce site sells its products or services to consumers using an online shop, and they earn money through consumers purchasing those products.

 An affiliate website shows products from several different brands.
 Instead of the visitor moving through the sales funnel and directly to the shopping cart as they would on an eCommerce site, the user selects the product they want and ends up on that brand’s website.
 In return for referring a customer who buys something from the brand’s website, the affiliate marketer will earn a commission on every sale they make.
 All sales are tracked via affiliate links from one website to another.

 Affiliate Marketing Versus Ecommerce Marketing

-Although eCommerce and affiliate marketing seem very similar to the untrained eye, they are quite different.
+Although eCommerce and affiliate marketing seems very similar to the untrained eye, they are quite different.

 While eCommerce sites can recruit affiliates to promote their products for them via affiliate programs, affiliate sites list other retailers’ products and redirect visitors to their sites using affiliate links.